Naval Base Hawaii: History

-On December 7, 1941, a Japan carried out a surprise military strike on Naval Base in Pearl Harbor.
+On December 7, 1941, Japan carried out a surprise military strike on the Naval Base in Pearl Harbor.
 Japan hoped to eliminate US military force in the Pacific as it soon carried out attacks across the South Pacific.
 The attack led the US to enter World War II.
 For the US all of the Pacific Fleet aircraft carriers were at sea during the attack and most of the other ships sunk in the attack were repaired and put back in service.
 During the war, Hawaii became a major staging and training base for the Pacific War.
 Many wounded troops were sent to Hawaii hospitals.
 The Pearl Harbor Naval Shipyard became a major repair base for the war.
 Hawaii was a major supply depot and refueling depot for the Pacific War.
 A vast fleet of United States Merchant Navy ships help keep the base depots supplied.
 After the attack at Pearl Harbor, General Walter Short put Hawaii on Martial law, putting all of Hawaii under military rule till the end of the war.
 Japanese-Americans and Japanese immigrants on Hawaii were sent to Internment Camps during the war.
 Two small internment camps were built in Honolulu Harbor and Honouliuli.
-At Honouliuli 3,000 Japanese were held and later Italians, Okinawans, German Americans, Taiwanese, and a few Koreans where later held.
-At the end of the war, many of the Troops returned home in Operation Magic Carpet and some of the small bases were closed.
-In the Korean War (1950–1953) some ships in the United States Navy reserve fleets returned to active duty after being overhauled at the shipyard and Sea trial by the base.
+At Honouliuli 3,000 Japanese were held and later Italians, Okinawans, German Americans, Taiwanese, and a few Koreans were later held.
+At the end of the war, many of the troops returned home in Operation Magic Carpet and some of the small bases were closed.
+In the Korean War (1950–1953) some ships in the United States Navy reserve fleets returned to active duty after being overhauled at the shipyard and sea trialed by the base.
 With the Vietnam War (1955–1975) the base was again busy with support efforts.
 The Cold War (1947-1991) and the 600-ship Navy had Naval Base Hawaii active.
 Hawaii was admitted as a US state on August 21, 1959 by the Hawaii Admission Act.